-I have a love-hate relationship with this tall burlap tree.
+I have a love-hate relationship with this tall burlap tree DIY.
 I wish I had a video of me cutting the chicken wire and forming the cone shape.
-You’ll have to picture me sprawled on the floor, “fancy” words flying, as I try to keep the roll of wire from flying back at me.
+You’ll have to picture me sprawled on the floor trying to keep the roll of wire from flying back at me.
 I had scratches on my arms and legs and got poked several times.
 For all of those reasons, I’m just going to say that you should wear long pants, gloves, and safety glasses if you attempt this project.

-Things you’ll need to make the tall burlap tree:
+Things you’ll need to make the tall burlap tree DIY:

 - Burlap fabric